The ‘Needs to Know’

 30. After crossing the bridge we turn sharp left & then right into the inner courtyard & keep straight on doffing your cap to the man on the front gate taking the money from the people coming in the front gate

 We emerge again onto St John’s Street, turning left with The Round Church ahead.
-On reaching the junction we turn left down Bridge Street…
+On reaching the junction turn left down Bridge Street…

 …& cross the river again – we’ll come back here but that’s Magdalene College on the right